Airflow can be set up to send errors to Sentry.

 default_integrations sentry configuration parameter to

 False which disables

 StdlibIntegration.
-This however also disables other default integrations
+However, this also disables other default integrations,

-and you need to enable them manually if you want to get them enabled,
+so you need to enable them manually if you want them to remain enabled